 Finding Jobs

-Gain experience through internships or extra-curricular activities.
-The ability to communicate persuasively and work effectively in a team is vital.
-For some positions, both quantitative and qualitative backgrounds provide a solid foundation.
+Formal internships are the best way to build the direct skills needed to be a competitive applicant.
+You can build experience in creative ways, for example volunteering to create a comprehensive marketing and social media strategy for a local restaurant, or drafting a press release for a large studentrun event.
+For some positions, such as brand strategy, both quantitative and qualitative backgrounds provide a solid foundation.
 Most applicants start with entry-level positions to gain experience, then work their way up.
 Connect with employers through events hosted by student organizations, our office, or other Harvard institutes.

 Graduate and Professional Programs